coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 without vision.
 Such sense may include sensitivity to vibrations, acute scent, keen hearing, or echolocation.
-This ability makes invisibility and concealment (even magical darkness) irrelevant to the creature (though it still can't see ethereal creatures).
+This ability makes invisibility and concealment (even magical darkness) irrelevant to the creature (though it still can’t see ethereal creatures).
 This ability operates out to a range specified in the creature description.

 -   Blindsight never allows a creature to distinguish color or visual